jkgaurav/tf-az-mini-projs/mini-proj-7/problem.md

 ### **Approach:**

-You will:
+1. **Set up the Virtual Network with [Dedicated Subnets](https://github.com/jkgaurav/tf-az-mini-projs/blob/main/mini-proj-7/faqs.md#subnet-configuration):**
+   - Create a **Virtual Network** with separate subnets:
+     - One subnet for the Virtual Machine (backend server).
+     - One dedicated subnet for the Application Gateway, ensuring isolated network traffic as required for proper operation.

+2. **Deploy the Virtual Machine (Backend Server):**
-1. Create a Virtual Network, Subnet, and a Virtual Machine as the backend server.
+   - Create a simple **Linux Virtual Machine** in the backend subnet to act as a web server.
+   - This VM will be added to the backend pool of the Application Gateway.

-2. Deploy an Application Gateway in the same network.
+3. **Deploy the Azure Application Gateway in the Dedicated Subnet:**
-3. Configure HTTP routing rules, a listener, a backend pool, and a health probe.
+   - Ensure the Application Gateway is deployed in the dedicated subnet to meet Azure's requirement for subnet isolation.
+   - Configure the Application Gateway with:
+     - A **public IP address** for external access.
+     - A **gateway IP configuration** tied to the dedicated subnet.
+     - A **backend pool** linked to the Virtual Machine.
+     - A **frontend IP configuration**, **listener**, and **HTTP routing rule** for routing traffic.
+     - A **health probe** to monitor the backend server’s health.

+4. **Output the Public IP of the Application Gateway:**
-4. Output the public IP address of the Application Gateway for testing.
+   - Output the public IP address of the Application Gateway to test the traffic routing and confirm that the backend server is accessible through the gateway.